tink-ab/tink-link-ios/USAGE.md

 ### Handling awaiting supplemental information

-Creates a form for the given credentials.
-Usually you get the credentials from `SupplementInformationTask`.
+Supplemental information is used to prompt the user to enter any further information during the process of adding credentials (such as two factor authentication challenges).
+When the `progressHandler` emits a `awaitingSupplementalInformation` status you need to prompt the user to enter the required information.
+To do that, you can once again create a form for the given credential and present it to the user.
+The credential can be retrieved from the `SupplementInformationTask`.

 ```swift
 let form = Form(credential: supplementInformationTask.credential)